 Join our mailing list to keep up-to-date with our latest news and eventsSubscribe to our newsletter

-To mark the festival of Sukkot, our ground floor Welcome Gallery will become transformed into the site of a new Sukkah installation.
+To mark the festival of Sukkot, our ground floor Welcome Gallery has transformed into the site of a new Sukkah installation, offering an immersive space for reflection on the universal theme of shelter.

 A new commission from the celebrated design team of Alan Farlie and Tom Piper, the Sukkah installation takes its inspiration from the work of Japanese architect Shigeru Ban.
 Ban’s experiments building with cardboard and paper tubes, have provided low cost, environmentally friendly shelters for those who have lost their homes to wars and natural disasters.